tran986/biostat-py-repo/README.md

 | Pre-Op Albumin | Shapiro/Barlett/Man Whitney U | Yes | 3.099776e-01 | Violin/Boxplot |
 | PreOpWCC | Shapiro/Barlett/ttest | No | 4.815974e-01 | Boxplot |

+*P-values for "Pre-op Albumin" and "Pre-op White cell count" (PreOpWCC) are determined from Mann Whitney U test.
+All significance tests use alpha level of 0.05.

 ##  Contribution/Citation:
 Raw Data provided by Dr. Juan Klopper (Department of Biostatistics and Bioinformatics) from Milken Institute School of Public Health, The George Washington University Washington D.C.